 At this time of year, with wintry storms and the prospect of spring showers, you may find yourself in need of an umbrella.
-This was certainly true of the World Health Organization, who recently commissioned Drawnalism to design a umbrella to be given to delegates at a conference in Japan.
+This was certainly true of the World Health Organization, who recently asked us to design a umbrella ahead of a conference in Japan.

-It all started in March last year, when Drawnalism was drawing In-the-Moment at a WHO-led event (PDF report – also see my drawings from the event here) on the subject of Universal Health Coverage.
-Amid the event, I was asked if I could draw them a version of their existing logo, a simple design of an umbrella with a map of the world sheltering a group of people…
+It all started in March last year, when Drawnalism was drawing In-the-Moment at a WHO-led event* on the subject of Universal Health Coverage.
+During the business of the conference, it was natural to draw version of their existing logo, a simple design of an umbrella with a map of the world sheltering a group of people…

-The little piece of drawnalism proved very popular and has since been adopted by the UHC Partnership as their main logo.
-Practically this means it is used extensively throughout their website and other literature – including as a ‘standee’ at other conferences and events.
+It has since been adopted by the UHC Partnership as their main logo.
+Practically this means it is used extensively throughout their website, publications and other literature – including as a ‘standee’ at other conferences and events.

 With the addition of logos the artwork was approved and went off to the printers.
 As luck would have it, shortly after the umbrellas were delivered to the WHO in Geneva, I was due in town for another conference for UNAIDS.
 Naturally, I took the opportunity to take a few snaps of our design in the Executive Board Room at WHO!

 And I’ll be very easy to spot when it is raining now!